X1anWang/ENIDrift/README.md

 ## Community & help
 * If you see an error message or run into an issue, please make sure to create a [bug report](https://github.com/x1anwang/enidrift/issues).
-* Queries via Email are also welcome: Sean, xwanggj@connect.hku.hk
+* Email are also welcome: Sean, xwanggj@connect.hku.hk
 <!-- refs -->
 [license-badge]: https://img.shields.io/github/license/x1anwang/enidrift